LeonardoGentile/rick-and-morty-api/README.md

 ### Comment on a character on an episode

-Since a comment can also be applied to a character appearing on an episode this is technically feasible by passing both FK to `Character` and `Episode` at the same time.
+Since a comment can also be applied to a character appearing on an episode this is technically feasible in two different ways.

-In this case they identify a row in the association table `CharacterEpisode`.
+When creating a comment object we can pass both FKs to `Character` and `Episode` at the same time.
-This case is not tested ⚠️
+In this case they identify a row in the association table `CharacterEpisode` (this case is not tested ⚠️)

 Another easier way to do this: add a **single** primary key to `CharacterEpisode`, and a constraint on `character_id` and `episode_id` to be unique together.